 Rank Math PRO‘s Rank Tracker has the ability to track the keyword performance of your selected keywords.
-You can enter the keywords in the Rank tracker and we will monitor its performance so that you have a clear picture of which keywords are performing well as compared to the others.
+You can enter the keywords in the Rank tracker, and we will monitor their performance so that you can have a clear picture of which keywords are performing well as compared to the others.

-In order to use the Rank Tracker feature, head over to Rank Math > Analytics > Rank Tracker as shown below:
+In order to use the Rank Tracker feature, head over to Rank Math SEO → Analytics → Rank Tracker as shown below:

 Then add the keyword that you want to track and click on Save.

-Once done you can see the list of keywords that you want to track in the Keywords section.
+Once done, you can see the list of keywords that you want to track in the Keyword Manager section.

 Once you add a keyword in the Rank Tracker, Rank Math automatically processes your Google Search Console and Analytics data to pull in all necessary data for the keyword(s) you’ve added…

-For example, we have shown the key information like the impressions, clicks, current search position (along with the positions gained/dropped in the last 30 days), CTR, and position history over the last few weeks for the keyword ultimate guide to content creation.
+For example, we have shown the key information like the impressions, clicks, current search position (along with the positions gained/dropped in the last 30 days), CTR, and position history over the last few weeks for the keyword WordPress themes.

-How Accurate Is Rank Math’s Rank Tracking Functionality?
+6 How Accurate is Rank Math’s Rank Tracking Functionality

-How to Delete a Keyword in the Rank Tracker?
+7 How to Delete a Keyword in the Rank Tracker

 Rank Tracker lets you delete a particular keyword if you further do not wish to track its performance.
 However, deleting a keyword doesn’t remove its ranking data.
 You can add the keyword again to see the data once again.
-In order to do so, click the trash icon beside the keyword as shown below:
+In order to do so, hover your mouse cursor below the keyword and click the trash icon as shown below:

-9 How to Check the Number of Keywords You Can Track?
+9 How to Check the Number of Keywords You Can Track